zhcmeng/smolagents/docs/source/examples/text_to_sql.md

 It directly works!
 The setup was surprisingly simple, wasn’t it?

 This example is done!
 We've touched upon these concepts:
-- building new tools
+- Building new tools.
-- updating tool description
+- Updating a tool's description.
-- switching to a stronger LLM helps agent reasoning.
+- Switching to a stronger LLM helps agent reasoning.

 ✅ Now you can go build this text-to-SQL system you’ve always dreamt of! ✨